Ayancodes2003/Translational-AI-and-Cognitive-neursocience-/mental_health_ai/README.md

 ### Web Interface

-We provide two options for running the web interface:
+We provide several options for running the web interface:

 1. **Full Web Interface**: This includes all features of the Mental Health AI system.